datcamap/meta-devlinux/README.md

 ## My custom yocto layers for Raspberry Pi 4 Model B

-__meta-communication:__ add UART console support and Wifi configuration __meta-display:__ add support for ILI9225 TFT display with SPI0 and SH1106 monitor with I2C1
+__meta-communication:__ UART console support and Wifi configuration __meta-display:__ support ILI9225 TFT display on SPI0 bus and SH1106 monitor on I2C1 bus

 ### Adding each layer to your build by running